 Somerville pushed his only cruiser, HMS Sheffield, up ahead to shadow the wounded German behemoth and launched an air strike.
 In the confusion, the Swordfish pilots accidentally attacked Sheffield, fortunately missing her, but the mistake cost time, as the aircraft had to return to Ark Royal and rearm.
 With every minute lost, Bismarck drew nearer to Luftwaffe air cover.
 The second strike launched at 7.10pm and attacked at 8.47pm.
-John Moat, who flew one of the Swordfish during the attack, recalled: “I felt that every gun on the ship was aiming at me… I do not know how I managed to keep flying into it; every instinct was screaming at me to duck, turn away, do anything.”
-However, Moat didn’t succumb to his nerves.
+John Moffat, who flew one of the Swordfish during the attack, recalled: “I felt that every gun on the ship was aiming at me… I do not know how I managed to keep flying into it; every instinct was screaming at me to duck, turn away, do anything.”
+However, Moffat didn’t succumb to his nerves.
 “I held on, and we got closer and closer… I pressed the button on the throttle.
-Dusty [Miller, Moat’s observer] yelled, ‘I think we’ve got a runner!’”
+Dusty [Miller, Moffat’s observer] yelled, ‘I think we’ve got a runner!’”

-Then, two torpedoes – possibly including Moat’s – hit Bismarck.
+Then, two torpedoes – possibly including Moffat’s – hit Bismarck.
 Catastrophically, one ripped a hole in her stern and flooded the steering gear compartment, jamming her rudder in a 12-degree turn to port and leaving her unmanoeuvrable.
 All night, German sailors tried to repair the damage while fending o torpedo attacks by pursuing British destroyers, but at dawn she was still steaming in a circle.

 Bismarck’s last battle